Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Feynman graph integral construction

 \begin{thm} The $\mathcal{D}$-module $\omega_{\mathbb{A}^d}[d-1]$ carries the structure of a $GL_d$-equivariant homotopy chiral algebra in the Jouanolou model.
-For each $k$, its $k$-ary operation is expressed in terms of the higher dimensional residue, see definition \ref{dfn:res}.
+For each $k$, its $k$-ary operation is expressed in terms of the higher-dimensional residue, see Definition~\ref{dfn:res}.
 It is a model for the \textit{unit} homotopy chiral algebra. \end{thm}